 I am a BACP registered and professionally trained and qualified counsellor.
-I offer a friendly and approachable counselling service, both short-term and long-term, to adults and young people (16yrs+) on the Surrey and Greater London border, in a safe, calm and relaxing setting in both Surbiton and Twickenham.
+I offer a friendly and approachable counselling service to adults and young people (16yrs+) either online, via telephone, or face-to-face in Surbiton and Twickenham.

 Making initial contact with a counsellor or psychotherapist can be difficult, and many people feel anxious in doing so.
 My aim is to make this process as supportive as possible for you; I offer a professional counselling service which is warm, empathic, non-judgemental, and flexible to your needs.

 People come to counselling and psychotherapy for a variety of reasons.
 These may include feelings of distress, hopelessness, anxiety and/or unease, and often not knowing quite why you feel this way; a sense that ‘something just doesn’t feel quite right’.
 Maybe you are experiencing problematic thoughts and behaviours – thinking, feeling and/or behaving in ways which may lead to feelings of embarrassment, shame, or feeling a need to disappear.
 Or maybe you are experiencing feelings of low self-esteem, feeling depressed and unable to engage with life, feeling pessimistic, misunderstood and alienated.

 Sometimes, people feel able to talk about their difficulties with a close friend or relative, but often these problems can feel too difficult, or too personal to discuss within a conventional relationship.
 Others may feel that they ‘should’ be able to work through such issues on their own, but they somehow feel that they are just too big.

 How I can help